-In cooperation with KASTEL Security Research Labs, the Graduate School is organizing the Distinguished Lecture Series in Cyber Security.
-Three times a year, we invite established national and international speakers who will provide insight into cutting-edge research.
-The DLS is the perfect opportunity for our doctoral researchers to meet and engage with key-players in cyber security in person.
+In cooperation with KASTEL Security Research Labs, the Graduate School is organizing the KASTEL Distinguished Lecture Series in Cyber Security.
+Three times a year, we invite outstanding national and international speakers who provide insight into their cutting-edge research.

-The topics covered in the talks will be manifold, spanning the breadth of the Graduate School's five research fields.
+The topics covered in the talks will be manifold, spanning the breadth of all disciplines and research domains involved in cyber security research at KIT.
 Additionally, the Lecture Series is designed to

 - Lorenzo Cavallaro